How can I ship?

-The Florida East Coast Railway (FEC) is a 351-mile freight rail system located along the east coast of Florida.
+The Florida East Coast Railway (FECR) is a 351-mile freight rail system located along the east coast of Florida.
 It is the exclusive rail provider to South Florida’s ports and connects with other railway systems to move freight throughout the county.
-Based in Jacksonville, Florida, FEC provides end-to-end intermodal solutions to customers that demand more cost-effective options without compromising service quality.
+Based in Jacksonville, Florida, FECR provides end-to-end intermodal solutions to customers that demand more cost-effective options without compromising service quality.
 The scheduled railroad service combines on-time performance with cost competitive rates.
-FEC’s drayage operation is provided through FEC Highway Services, which allows FEC to provide truck-like service in the local markets it serves.
+Florida East Coast’s drayage operation is provided through FEC Highway Services, which allows FECR to provide truck-like service in the local markets it serves.

 The South Florida Logistics Center will save time and money for shippers by reducing drayage costs, optimizing inventory positions, and providing synergistic supply chain opportunities.
 The unique multi-modal logistics center will transform the way freight is moved into and out of South Florida.

-- The “Nighthawk” service from the New York/New Jersey to South Florida
+- The “Threads / Piedmont Express” service from Charlotte to South Florida

-- The “Threads Express” service from Charlotte to South Florida
+- The "Peachtree-Sunshine Express" service from Atlanta to South Florida

 - The “Facilitator” service that provides international customers Port-to-Port service from Miami to Savannah, Georgia and Charleston, South Carolina.

 - The “Savannah Relay” service that provides over-the-road carriers a cost-effective alternative to move products into the Central and South Florida markets.
 This service allows customers to drop loaded trailers and pick-up empty trailers in Savannah, Georgia.